namcoi99/knowledge-engineering/README.md

 (Number of questions is **ranged from 10 to 60** corresponding to the intervals "very few", "few", "medium", "large")

 ```
-Please enter the number of questions: 60
+Please enter the number of questions[10-60]: 60

 Please enter the number of questions of the question level:
 DIFFICULTY_HARD (Example: 20): 10